 Creatine has become a well-known additive among athletes, weightlifters, and young men and women who thrive on fitness.
 The supplement’s primary purpose is to increase muscle mass and help in fast healing after sports or any other related activity has also been desired among teenagers.
-However, is creatine safe for teens?
-That is the question that we all want to know the answer too.

 Several scientific research has been conducted on creatine, and findings indicate that there are several benefits after the use of this product, including among teenagers.
 Creatine has been studied extensively, with research showing it’s safe and effective when taken at appropriate dosages.